microsoft/fluentui/apps/public-docsite/src/pages/Overviews/GetStartedPage/docs/wc/GetStartedOverview.md

 ### FAST

 Fluent UI Web Components are build with FAST.
-To learn more go to the [Fast website](https://www.fast.design/).
+To learn more go to the [FAST website](https://www.fast.design/).